 Online Exhibits

-Learn more about key topics in the history of psychology through original documents, videos, and audio from the collections of the Archives of the History of American Psychology.
-Each exhibit also includes classroom teaching resources such as scavenger hunts and discussion activities for high school and college level students and educators.
+The Cummings Center's online exhibits spotlight key topics in the history of psychology using original documents, videos, and audio from our Archives.
+Some exhibits also include classroom teaching resources such as scavenger hunts and discussion activities for high school and college level students and educators.

 I Am Psyched! explores the vibrant history of women of color in psychology, showing how they have used their unique perspectives to understand and improve the world.
 Their life stories provide inspiration for a new generation of women and girls.

 I Am Psyched! was developed by the Cummings Center in collaboration with the American Psychological Association Women's Portfolio and Psychology's Feminist Voices.
-Learn more about the I Am Psyched! initiative.
+The exhibit is hosted on Smithsonian Learning Lab, a collaborative learning platform developed by the Smithsonian Institution.

 What does creativity mean to you?
 This exhibit explores psychologists' attempts to define, measure, and test creativity throughout the 19th and 20th centuries, alongside creative works by notable psychologists.